Providence Traffic Violations Lawyer

 There are so many different traffic tickets motorist can receive.
-Rhode Island traffic violation lawyer Stefanie Murphy can help resolve these traffic matters in a favorable way.
+Providence traffic violation lawyer Stefanie Murphy can help resolve these traffic matters in a favorable way.

 Whether you have been stopped for: speeding, turn signal violation, traffic device violation, reckless driving (a criminal offense in Rhode Island), presence of alcohol, failure to wear seat belt, driving on a suspended license (a criminal offense in Rhode Island), DUI (a criminal offense in Rhode Island), refusal to submit to a chemical test, hit and run, or other common but severe traffic violation – the Criminal Law Offices of Stefanie A. Murphy can help you with your defense,

 Providence criminal defense attorney Stefanie Murphy can help fight and win your traffic tickets.
 Pleading guilty, by paying the ticket, can make your insurance rate go up substantially and you could even lose your license as a result of a traffic ticket.
 It is important to fight the ticket and fight hard for a dismissal.

 A Rhode Island Traffic Violation Statute

 Rhode Island allows for motorists who have a good driving record (no tickets within the last three years) to ask the court to dismiss the ticket for certain offenses.
 The good driving statute is governed by Rhode Island General Law.